 Example: St. James University offered courses in (a) dental repair, (b) radioactive-spider testing, (c) peach cobblering, and (d) fairy tale indexing.

-For more information about parentheses usage, check out section 4.09 of the APA manual.
+For more information about parentheses usage, check out APA 7, Section 6.8.

 Example: Smoking causes cancer (American Lung Association [ALA], 2004).